 Yet, so many of our TV anti-heroes remain men, and it is striking how much the contemporary telling already signals its attention to Bonnie’s gender crossings.
 The tagline on the page boldly teases that “He held the gun.
 She called the shots.”
 Both characters are smoking cigars, but Bonnie’s is significantly larger.
 Promotional videos emphasize the lustful, embodied, flirtatious, and romantic relationship between pair.
 Their romance will take center stage in this telling.
 In the hands of Gang Busters, Bonnie and Clyde were reduced to caricatures while their “fans” were provided a stern “What for?”
 Today’s fans are encouraged to identify with the pair through videos promising sex, violence, and romance.
 This enduring fascination with romantic desperados Bonnie and Clyde reminds us that while Hamer won the gun battle, the war over their greater symbolic value lives on.

-Calling All Cars: Radio Dragnets and the Technology of Policing.
+Kathleen Battles is author of Calling All Cars: Radio Dragnets and the Technology of Policing.
 She is assistant professor of communication and journalism at Oakland University.

 “Calling All Cars provides the most in-depth research to date on this overlooked genre.”

 “A highly detailed case for the parallels between 1930s broadcast radio and police radio.”